egh/ledger-autosync/README.rst

 If you are a developer, you should fine it easy enough to add a new CSV format to ledger-autosync.
 See, for example, the ``MintConverter`` class in the ``ledgerautosync/converter.py`` file in this repository.
+See below for how to add these as plugins.

 Assertions
 ----------